75 Creative Ways to Save Money on a Tight Budget

 Whether or not your family actively talked about saving money, you absorbed money lessons from them.
 You saw how saving, or the lack thereof, affected your family growing up.

-Each and every one of us has a spending trigger.
 An easy example of a spending trigger is going to buy a pint of ice cream after a bad day.
-Another example is scrolling Instagram late at night and making a snap decision to buy shoes after seeing an influencer wear them.
+Another example is scrolling Instagram late at night and making a snap decision to buy shoes online after seeing an influencer wear them.

 Most of the time, we sell ourselves short.
 We are afraid to make big savings goals because we don’t want to fail.
 However, goal setting is a great way to save money.
 It keeps you accountable.